SpektroAudio/NGEN-UserManual/docs/midifx.md

 While in the MIDI FX sub-menu, the most relevant parameters for selected MIDI FX are mapped to the NGEN's potentiometers:

 * 4 Parameters mapped to the potentiometers directly.
-* 4 Additional parameters are accesible by holding down **SHIFT** while moving the potentiometers.
+* 4 Additional parameters are accesible by holding down ++"FUNCTION"++ while moving the potentiometers.

 Certain MIDI FX's also use the ++"GENERATE"++ button to generate new internal sequences.